josephnghq/FYP-2019/README.md

 You should have some sort of apparatus that you can wear on some fingers, that are colored differently than the rest of you and the background.
 I used colored fingertip gloves.

+REMEMBER TO GIVE THE APPLICATION CAMERA PERMISSIONS, OR THE APPLICATION WILL CRASH.

 Once that is acquired, simply go to PLAY -> OPENCV.

  - Select the scale and sound, it should be the first thing that you see on the screen.
 (NOTE: If a duplicate scale exists, choose the one on top of the list)